inversion-api/inversion-engine/README.md

 ### Configuration File Loading

-Snooze looks for files named snooze[1-100][-${snooze.profile}].properties in the classpath (for example in the WEB-INF folder).
-Files without a profile are always loaded first in numerically ascending order and then files with a profile matching ${snooze.profile} (if there are any) are loaded in ascending order.
+Inversion looks for files named inversion[1-100][-${inversion.profile}].properties in the classpath (for example in the WEB-INF folder).
+Files without a profile are always loaded first in numerically ascending order and then files with a profile matching ${inversion.profile} (if there are any) are loaded in ascending order.
 All files are loaded into a shared map so "the last loaded key wins" in terms of overwriting settings.
 This design is intended to make it easy to support multiple runtime configurations such as 'dev' or 'prod' with short files that do not have to duplicate config between them.